alexa-samples/skill-sample-nodejs-fact-in-skill-purchases/instructions/testing.md

 1. Access the **Alexa Simulator**, by selecting the **Test** link from the top navigation menu.

-1. Enable Testing by selecting **Development** from the drop down.
-It should be underneath the top navigation menu.
-Enabling should change it to read **Test is enabled for this skill**.
+1. Enable Testing by selecting **Development** from the drop down found directly below the top navigation menu.
+Once enabled, the label should read **Skill testing is enabled in:** `Development`.

 1. To validate that your skill is working as expected, invoke your skill from the **Alexa Simulator**.
 You can either type or click and hold the mic from the input box to use your voice.
 	1. **Type** "Open" followed by the invocation name you gave your skill in [Step 1](./voice-user-interface.md).
 For example, "Open premium facts sample".